 If this has wet your appetite to drive a Lamborghini, Luxury Car Rent has three from which to hire: An Adventurer Roadster, an Adventurer Coupe and a Huracan LP 610-4.
 Luxury Car Rent hire elite, supercars in Monaco, the French Riviera and the Alps.
 You can also reserve the new Lamborghini for 2016, or perhaps a new Mercedes or Ferrari, from Luxury Car Rent, in Cannes, Monaco or Saint Tropez.

-A supercar rental from Cannes, Monaco or Saint Tropez is the perfect match to your luxury yacht charter on the French Riviera
+A supercar rental from Cannes, Monaco or Saint Tropez is the perfect match to your luxury boat rental on the French Riviera